Diocesan Convention Delegates 2017

 - to elect a Rector if there is a vacancy

-To serve on the Vestry in the Episcopal Church, one must:
+To serve on the Vestry of St Luke’s Episcopal Church, one must:

-- be an active communicant of the parish for at least 6 months
+- active member resident in the parish for at least 6 months

-- participates in the Eucharist every Sunday “unless for good cause prevented.”
+- participates in the Eucharist regularly “unless for good cause prevented.”

 One-third of the Vestry members are elected for a 3-year term at the annual meeting of the parish in January each year.